ttarlov/dream-garage/README.md

 **Challenges:**

 I had really big plans (I still do) for this app.
-However with just 5 days my MVP was much simpler than what i hoped it would be.
+However with just 5 days my MVP was much simpler than what I hoped it would be.
 Testing has proven to be much harder especially integration testing.
-I have gotten much better at it but its still one of my biggest challenges.
+I have gotten much better at it but it is still one of my biggest challenges.

 **Future Plans for the App**